U.S. Route 1 in North Carolina: History

 Around 1956–1957, several changes along US 1 were made.
 A new bypass was built west of Sanford, the old route replaced by US 1A (later US 1 Bus.).
 In Raleigh, US 1 was redirected onto one-way streets, Dawson and McDowell, that connected to a new road called Capital Boulevard, which connected US 1 back onto Louisburg Road; Person Street and Wake Forest Road became secondary roads ever since.
 Finally, a new super-two bypass was built east of Henderson; which would later become a full freeway between 1991 and 1993.

 In 1960, US 1 was placed on a super two, bypassing Moncure.
 Around 1963, US 1 was placed onto new freeway between Apex (via NC 55) to North Boulevard (today an extension of Capital Boulevard), in north Raleigh.
 The old route to Hillsborough Road became what is today Salem Street, Old Apex Road, and Chatham Street (via Cary), while the routing through Raleigh became US 1 Bus.
 (1963–1975).
 Around 1965, the super two, from Moncure, extended north into Apex.
 In 1975, the super two, from Moncure, extended south to Sanford, connecting to its bypass.
 The entire route between Sanford to Apex became a freeway by the mid-1990s.

 In 1999, the North Carolina Department of Transportation (NCDOT) submitted a request to the American Association of State Highway and Transportation Officials (AASHTO) to designate 32.36 mi of US 1 from I-40, in Raleigh, to the future US 421 (Sanford Bypass) interchange, in Sanford as I-140.
 On April 17, 1999, the request was disapproved by the committee and has since been dropped.
 I-140 was subsequently designated along the western part of the Wilmington Outer Loop in 2002.

 In June 2005, a new freeway bypass was built east of Vass and Cameron; the old route became US 1 Bus.

+In 2006, US 1 was widened from six to eight lanes on its concurrency with US 64 in Cary from Tyron Road to just south of the I-40/I-440 interchange; the interchanges with Cary Parkway (exit 99) and Walnut Street (exit 101) were also reconfigured.